SaiKarthik2804/Linear-Actuator-Library/README.md

-Linear Actuator Arduino Library
+Arduino library for controlling linear actuators with ESP32.

-This Library is built for a High Current DC Motor Drive and tested for the hardware below.
+This Library is written for using a High Current DC Motor Drive with ESP 32. links to the hardware are given below.

 Hardware: